Components

 </div>

-With <button> elements
+<button>

-To use justified button groups with <button> elements, you must wrap each button in a button group.
-Most browsers don't properly apply our CSS for justification to <button> elements, but since we support button dropdowns, we can workaround that.
+elements, you must wrap each button in a button group.
+Most browsers don't properly apply our CSS for justification to <button>

 <div tb-btn-group="justified">